 Outage #2 – Zoom shutdown, May 17, 2020

 Zoom usage has gone up dramatically since the Coronavirus pandemic began as more people work and study remotely.
-So have subscriptions to the Zoom status page, which have skyrocketed in StatusGator since April.
+So have subscriptions to the Zoom status page, which has skyrocketed in StatusGator since April.

 A Zoom spokesperson responded, acknowledging awareness of the situation and mentioning it was only affecting a subset of users.
 However, we all know a subset might be 1% or 99% and Zoom provided no indication whatsoever as to the volume of users affected.
 Providing more transparency into the percentage of affected users is a hallmark of a quality status page, something Zoom should improve.